Much Better Adventures

 5hrs · 335km

-Head north out of Ratanakiri, stopping at the small town of Stung Treng for lunch - a remote place with charming wooden houses and an interesting history.
-Continue onwards to the archaeological site of Koh Ker, recently designated a UNESCO World Heritage Site, found close to the borders of Thailand and Laos.
+Head north out of Ratanakiri, passing through the small town of Stung Treng - a remote place with charming wooden houses and an interesting history.
+Stop for lunch en route and continue onwards to the archaeological site of Koh Ker, recently designated a UNESCO World Heritage Site, found close to the borders of Thailand and Laos.
 Spend the afternoon hiking around the compact, atmospheric and peaceful temples.
 The complex is nestled in forest, with the jungle slowly reclaiming its ancient structures.

 Day 6